hummusbird/Loadouts.Backwards/README.md

 basically, pilot with a railgun.

-There are four convars to set.
+There are four playlistvars to set.

 - `inverted_titans 1` gives titans pilot guns and tacticals
 - `inverted_pilot_loadouts 1` gives pilots titan guns
 - `inverted_pilot_abilities 1` gives pilots titan abilities
 - `big_shotgun_snipers 1` gives all pilots the Leadwall and Railgun, for a big shotgun-sniper gamemode

+example: `+setplaylistvaroverrides "inverted_titans 1 big_shotgun_snipers 1`

 Here are how guns are distributed.